muhaimeenSaif/TripBuilder/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-## About Laravel

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects.

-Laravel is accessible, powerful, and provides tools required for large, robust applications.
+## Description of the project:-

+A simple trip builder with the options for booking round trip, one-way booking and multi-city.
+The airport input fields are having autocomplete options with the correct airport names and codes.
+The date selection for round trip is handle so that after selecting the departure date the return date's option are only available from the departure date.

 ## Technologies Used:-

 The project is build using Laravel.
 The framework of the MVC is well maintained.
-SQlite is used as database, ajax and javaScript for the airport autocomplete.
+SqLite is used as database, ajax and javaScript for single page loading.
-Eloquent is used for creating tables, defining database relation and querrieng values from DB.
+Eloquent is used for creating schema, defining schema realtions and querrieng values from DB.
 Bootstrap, HTML, CSS and the blade templeting is used for front-end The entire website is responsive so that it can be seamlessly used on mobile device with out breaking any visual representation